lucia-aranda/jupyter/README.md

 ## Use case

-This small example creates a graph showing in a box relation between a car body-type and price.
+This small code example from [Car Notebook], creates a box graph (boxplot) showing quantitative data according to categories, taking by reference [body-style] in 'x' and [price] in 'y'.
+In other words, the relation between cars' body-type and their price.

 ```
 sns.boxplot(x='body-style', y='price', data=df)